dymaczew/ContainerWkshp/4-KubernetesHelmOnICP.md

 ```
 # helm package hellonginx
-Successfully packaged chart and saved it to: /root/hellonginx-0.1.0.tgz
+Successfully packaged chart and saved it to: hellonginx-0.1.0.tgz
 ```

 **Login** to the master:
 `cloudctl login -a https://mycluster.icp:8443 --skip-ssl-validation`

-Then, use the **cloudctl catalog**command to load the chart:
+Then, use the **bx pr load-helm-chart**command to load the chart:
-`cloudctl catalog load-helm-chart --archive /root/hellonginx-0.1.0.tgz`
+`bx pr load-helm-chart --archive hellonginx-0.1.0.tgz`

 Results:

 ```
-# cloudctl catalog load-helm-chart --archive /root/hellonginx-0.1.0.tgz
+# bx pr load-helm-chart --archive hellonginx-0.1.0.tgz
 Loading helm chart
 Loaded helm chart